ChameleonPlugins/ChameleonPluginsCore/README.md

-# ChameleonPluginsCore
+# chameleon-core
-Core Java code for Chameleon Plug-ins for various IDE's.
+Core Java code for Chameleon Plug-ins for various IDEs.